21ideas-org/21ideas.org/content.en/docs/Practice/privacy/dojo/dojo-1.md

 rm *.gpg
 ```

-Проверьте подписи.
+Verify the signatures.

 ```bash
 gpg --verify SHA256SUMS.asc
 ```

-Это выведет серию проверок подписи для каждого открытого ключа, подписавшего файл с контрольными суммами.
+This will output a series of signature checks for each public key that signed the checksums.

 {{% hint info %}}
-На ключах, ранее импортированных в вашу связку ключей, должно появиться сообщение "gpg: Good signature" (*"gpg: Действительная подпись пользователя"*).
+The keys previously imported into your keyring should show a "gpg: Good signature" message.
 {{% /hint %}}

 {{% hint info %}}
-Не беспокойтесь о предупреждениях "This key is not certified with a trusted signature!" (*"Внимание: Данный ключ не заверен доверенной подписью!"*). Повышенные уровни доверия не были установлены вручную для импортируемых ключей.
+Don't worry about "This key is not certified with a trusted signature!" warnings.
+Enhanced trust levels have not been manually set for the imported keys.
 {{% /hint %}}

-Удалите загруженные проверочные файлы.
+Remove the downloaded verification files.

 ```bash
 rm SHA256SUMS && rm SHA256SUMS.asc
 ```

-Распакуйте Bitcoin Core.
+Unpackage Bitcoin Core.

 ```bash
 tar xzf bitcoin-*-x86_64-linux-gnu.tar.gz
 ```

-Удалите архив.
+Remove the archive.

 ```bash
 rm -r bitcoin-*-x86_64-linux-gnu.tar.gz
 ```

-### Установка Bitcoin Core
+### Installing Core

-Выполните следующую команду для установки Bitcoin Core.
+Run the following command to install Bitcoin Core.

 ```bash
 sudo install -m 0755 -o root -g root -t /usr/local/bin bitcoin-*/bin/*
 ```

-Удалите оставшуюся папку.
+Remove the leftover folder.

 ```bash
 rm -r bitcoin-*/
 ```

-Перезапустите демон Tor.
+Restart the Tor daemon.

 ```bash
 sudo systemctl restart tor
 ```

-Запустите демон Bitcoin, а затем остановите его через несколько секунд.
+Start the Bitcoin daemon, then stop it again after a few seconds.

 ```bash
 bitcoind -daemon